RutaTang/LTLBench/README.md

 ```

 For the command above, you can change `gpt-3.5-turbo` to any other available model while you should also have a look at
 the code in `src/models/choose.py` to see the available models.
-If you want to evaluate models not available in the
+If you want to evaluate models that are not available in the
 code, you can slightly modify the code to include them which should not be troublesome.

 2. Run the following command to batch-evaluate a model on the LTLBench dataset: